 The Proximity to the huge Palazzo towers means the sun can be a little hard to come by and the pools are often in the shade.
 This can be a blessing and a curse depending on your preference, but we like basking in the sun, at least more of the time than not.
 The pools are all shallow plunge pool types, just for cooling off in.

 While there are hundreds of sun longers they can be at a premium even though the pools tend to be quite quiet and relaxed and if you are looking for peace it can be a great spot.
-The Solaro is a simple snack bar that offers pretty good prices ($7 Beers and $15 Frozen Drinks) considering the high level of the hotel.
-There is a good selection of Cabana’s and Day Beds available to rent.
+The CAPRI pool bar is a new restaurant that offers pretty good selection of food for a pool bar.
+There is a good selection of Cabanas and Day Beds available to rent.

 11 – Golden Nugget